dnzc/theorem-guide/source/content/daniel/maths/Lagrange-Multipliers.md

 # Revenge of Analysis: Using Lagrange Multipliers to Destroy Olympiad Inequalities

 Goal: learn how to use Lagrange multipliers in olympiads.
+This article is aimed at the level of ambitious teenagers looking to get a taste of higer-level analysis concepts.

 Lagrange multipliers are a nice tool to solve inequalities, but they are rarely seen in olympiad solutions.
 Once you are comfortable with it, it can be an overpowered way smash open inequalities without much insight.
 (So economists love them!)
 For this reason, we need to approach it rigorously, to ensure we can justify earning marks.